Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Problem Statement

 \begin{assumption} The set of admissible policies $\admissiblePolicies{}$ consists of $L_{\policy{}{}}$--Lipschitz-continuous policies such that for any $\policy{}{} \in \admissiblePolicies{}\mathrm{:} \norm{ \policy{}{}(\state{}{}, \stateDist{}) - \pi(\state{}{}', \stateDist{}') }_2 \leq L_{\policy{}{}} (\norm{\state{}{} - \state{}{}'}_2 + W_1(\stateDist{}, \stateDist{}')),$ and the reward function is $L_{r}$--Lipschitz-continuous, i.e., $|r(\jointState{}{}) - r(\jointState{}{}')|\leq L_r d(\jointState{}{},\jointState{}{}').$ \end{assumption}

-These assumptions are mild since, in practice, the policy and reward function classes are typically chosen to satisfy the previous continuity assumptions.
+Regularity assumptions like these are standard in the single-agent model-based reinforcement learning literature \citep{jaksch2010near, curi2020efficient, chowdhury2019online, Sessa2022EfficientComputation} and mild since, in practice, the policy and reward function classes are typically chosen to satisfy the previous smoothness assumptions.
 In our experiments (see \cref{section:experiments}), we parametrize our policies with Neural Networks with Lipschitz continuous activations (e.g., $\operatorname{tanh}$, $\operatorname{ReLU}$ and $\operatorname{linear}$).
-We note that the Lipschitzness of such policies then follows from that of the activations when the network’s weights are bounded (in practice, this can be done by directly bounding them or via regularization).\looseness=-1
+We note that the Lipschitzness of such policies then follows from that of the activations when the network’s weights are bounded (in practice, this can be done by directly bounding them or via regularization).

+\begin{remark} The episodic Mean-Field Control problem relates closely to the finite-horizon case of the evolutive Mean-Field Game problem described in \citet{LauriereLearningSurvey}.
+Both settings consider mean-field distributions evolving over time depending on the agents' policies, however, the MFC problem focuses on collaborative agents while agents in the evolutive MFG are competitive.
+This distinction leads to different solution concepts of the problems; social welfare in MFC and Nash Equilibrium in MFG. \end{remark} \looseness=-1